 Nonresident Senior Fellow

 Beverley Milton-Edwards is a nonresident senior fellow at the Middle East Council on Global Affairs.
-Her research focuses on political Islam in the Middle East and security sector governance in conflict-affected countries.
-She is also a senior policy advisor with more than 20 years of experience advising the European Union and different governments, including Qatar’s… Continue reading Interview: The Future of Hamas Under Yahia Sinwar
+Her research focuses on contemporary politics in the Middle East, Political Islam, and Security.
+She is also a Senior Policy Advisor and Mediator with more than 20 years of experience advising the European Union and different governments, including Qatar’s Ministry… Continue reading Interview: The Future of Hamas Under Yahia Sinwar